Last Updated on

 Keep the late fees at bay with these helpful tips.

 Keep a checklist of every bill you’re expecting to receive and when.
-Some bills are yearly or twice a year and can be easy to forget.
+Some bills are annual or bi-annual and can be easy to forget.

 Be sure you’re noting which ones you pay automatically so you can be sure there’s enough money in your account.